YongLiuLab/BrainRadiomicsTools/Readme.md

 The input is the image or directory of the image file, the output is the image with the brain and the mask of brain.
 #### Bias field correction
 ![image](https://github.com/YongLiuLab/BrainRadiomicsTools/blob/master/images/bfc.png)
-The input is the image or directory of the image file, the ouput is the processed image,You can choose to whether to do bias field correction and normalization.
+The input is the image or directory of the image file, the ouput is the processed image,You can check bias field correction and normalization.
 #### Hippocampus segmentation
 ![image](https://github.com/YongLiuLab/BrainRadiomicsTools/blob/master/images/hs.png)
 The input is the image or directory of the image file, the ouput is the mask of the hippocampus.The input need to be registerd with `MMNI ICBM-152(182*218*182 mm)` (roughly is ok).